 Workshop proposals have to be submitted via EasyChair at

-Each proposal must consist of a single PDF document written in English, no longer than four pages, which contains the following information:
+Each proposal must consist of a single PDF document written in English, no longer than four pages (excluding the list of PC members), which contains the following information:

 - The title and abstract, 300 words maximum, for inclusion on the ESWC 2021 Website.